 To learn more about Microsoft’s new policy, read their announcement on the TechNet blog here.

 Michael Bearchell lives with his wife and three children in Gwinnett County.
 He is an Inside Support Technician at Rocket IT and has found out the hard way that it is tough being a New York sports fan in the south.

 We’ve all heard stories of wayward IT consultants holding critical company information or other resources for ransom.
 This is one of the biggest concerns we hear from potential clients.
 There are several ways you can protect yourself and your business when you outsource your IT.
-Download our FREE infographic to learn the 7 Ways to Avoid Being Held Hostage by Your IT Consultant here.
+To learn more, contact Rocket IT using the form below.